SamAhm-2/aws-partyrock-fitness-recommender/README.md

 ## 🧠 What is this app?

-This is an AI-powered fitness recommender built on **Amazon PartyRock** that suggests personalized workout routines based on your current energy level.
+This is an AI-powered fitness recommender- named EnerFit- built on **Amazon PartyRock** that suggests personalized workout routines based on your current energy level.
 Instead of following a rigid schedule, it meets you where you are — whether you're feeling pumped and ready to push hard, or low-energy and just want to move gently.

 You describe how you feel.
 The AI figures out what workout fits.